Accounting Changes and Error Corrections

 • Correction of an Error in Previously Issued Financial Statements.

-“Accounting changes” are those in the first three categories above.
-In order to understand the accounting and disclosure obligations for each of these categories, it is helpful to begin with a basic understanding of their meaning:
+The first three categories above represent “accounting changes.”
+In order to understand the accounting and disclosure obligations for each of these categories, it is helpful to begin with a basic understanding of their meaning.

 Change in Accounting Principle